Coresets for Estimating Means and Mean Square Error with Limited Greedy Samples

-In this work, we focus on the latter interpretation to address the data (graph) summarization.
-In particular, our approach builds on the work of Bayesian \citep{Campbell18_ICML} coresets by seeking a greedy coreset of points to summarize the data, but ties the approach into the notion of active learning and function sampling.
-While the points chosen may be similar, we use these results to bound first moment estimates of a function sampled at those points.
-Similarly, we extend the previous coreset model to graphical geometries, rather than the log likelihood construction in \citep{Campbell18_ICML}.
-Moreover, we consider an extended problem of having each node sampled come with a non-uniform cost, a problem that arises in applications such as sensor placement, marketing, and other knapsack type problems.
-We extend our algorithm to this setting, and characterize through a simple parameter the error in mean you're willing to pay in order to seek a low cost of placement set of points.
-In Section \ref{framework}, we describe the mathematical framework of our problem and the costs we seek to optimize.
-In Section \ref{optimization}, we frame the greedy optimization algorithm for selecting points and weights, both in the setting of no cost of placement and when there is a placement cost associated.
+In this work, we address the question of finding a coreset of nodes that minimizes the estimation error of the expected function value over the entire graph, by minimizing the upper-bound provided in \cite{Steinerberger2018}.
+Inspired by the recent work of \cite{Campbell18_ICML} on Bayesian coreset constructions, we propose a greedy algorithm to find a small subset of nodes and their weights that closely approximate the first moment of the function over the entire graph.
+Moreover, we consider an extended problem of having each sampled node come with a non-uniform cost, a problem that arises in applications such as sensor placement, marketing, and other knapsack type problems.
+We extend our algorithm to this setting, and characterize through a simple parameter the error in estimating the mean of the function one is willing to tolerate in order to seek a low cost solution.

+The paper is organized as follows.
+In Section \ref{framework}, we describe the mathematical framework of our problem.
+In Section \ref{optimization}, we frame the greedy optimization algorithm for selecting points and weights, both for equal cost of placement and when there is a placement cost associated.
 In Section \ref{theory}, we prove bounds on the convergence of our algorithm and bound the mean error of a smooth function in terms of the algorithmically selected points.
-In Section \ref{examples}, we demonstrate the success of our algorithm over random sampling and several benchmark unsupervised learning and clustering algorithms for a number of different applications.
+In Section \ref{examples}, we demonstrate the success of our algorithm over random sampling and several benchmark unsupervised learning, semi-supervised learning, and clustering algorithms for a number of different applications.